-Our Research Coordinator works with our clinicians and managers to evaluate RCC programs and services.
+Our Research Associate works with our clinicians and managers to evaluate RCC programs and services.
 We want to make sure that the care we provide is safe and effective, and meets the needs of our clients and families.
 That way we are providing the best possible service.
 Here are some of our past and current program evaluations:

 The Specialized Communication Resources for Children (SCRC) Library has over 700 children’s picture books for anyone to borrow.
 Picture communication symbols have been added to the text to help with learning and understanding.
 We evaluated the Library in 2015 to find out if people like the books and materials, if they are helping children, and how the Library can be improved.